neondatabase/website/content/docs/guides/wundergraph.md

 isDraft: false
 ---

-_This guide was contributed by the team at Wundergraph_
+_This guide was contributed by the team at WunderGraph_

 WunderGraph is an open-source Backend for Frontend (BFF) Framework designed to optimize Developer Workflows through API Composition.
 Developers can compose multiple APIs into a single unified interface and generate typesafe API clients that include authentication and file uploads.
 This guide shows how you can pair WunderGraph with your Neon database and start building applications right away.